-Sous Chef, Jetwing Ayurveda Pavilions
+Executive Chef, Jetwing Ayurveda Pavilions

-A resident of the Negombo district more or less all his life, Rohan’s home town was Minuwangoda and he began schooling at a Roman Catholic school in Yatiyana till grade 8, and then attended St. Sebastian’s College at Kandana for his higher studies.
+“…cooking is winning hearts and my aim is to promote healthy, wholesome food, to create unique dishes of authentic Sri Lankan cuisine blending with the Ayurveda concept…”A resident of the Negombo district more or less all his life, Rohan’s home town was Minuwangoda and he began schooling at a Roman Catholic school in Yatiyana till grade 8, and then attended St. Sebastian’s College at Kandana for his higher studies.
 A keen sportsman, Rohan was very involved in athletics and excelled at discus throwing.
 His Father was a building contractor and his mother, a housewife; Rohan grew up in a large family with 3 brothers and 2 sisters to share his fun filled childhood escapades.

 Rohan’s interest in cooking began at an early age, and he was very keen on becoming a Chef someday.
 A TV programme called ‘Intimate Escapes’ was Rohan’s inspiration - seeing various dishes and food types being prepared, particularly the varieties of food around the world.
 The wonders of the culinary world seemed a fascinating one he wanted to explore in depth.